Australian Indigenous sovereignty: 20th century

-Following this, the document calls for constitutional changes and reform such that "this ancient sovereignty can shine through as a fuller expression of Australia’s nationhood".
-The reforms sought are a constitutional amendment to provide for an Indigenous Voice to Parliament, a makarrata Commission to engage in agreement making between governments and first Nlnations and a truth telling process.

-A referendum to establish the voice to parliament, as required for any constitutional amendments, was announced by the Albanese Government and is planned for the later half of 2023.

-As part of the debate over the voice to parliament Lidia Thorpe, an independent Senator elected as a Green, expressed concerns that the voice model will impact Indigenous sovereignty.
-However, these concerns have been found to be baseless by government ministers, constitutional and international law scholars, and voice advocates such as Megan Davis and Noel Pearson.

-20th century activism

-In 1972, the Aboriginal Tent Embassy was established on the steps of Old Parliament House in Canberra, the Australian capital, to demand sovereignty for the Aboriginal Australian peoples.
+In 1972, the Aboriginal Tent Embassy was established on the steps of Old Parliament House in Canberra, the Australian capital, to demand recognition of the sovereignty of Aboriginal Australian peoples.
 Demands of the Tent Embassy have included land rights and mineral rights to Aboriginal lands, legal and political control of the Northern Territory, and compensation for land stolen.

-In 1979 author and activist Kevin Gilbert led the "National Aboriginal Government" protest on Capital Hill, Canberra, calling for acceptance of Aboriginal Sovereignty.
+In 1979 author and activist Kevin Gilbert led the "National Aboriginal Government" protest on Capital Hill, Canberra, calling for acceptance of Aboriginal sovereignty.